Skip to content

 The Framework

-Colombia’s local content policies for online video platforms focus on ensuring the visibility of national audiovisual content while stopping short of imposing strict quotas.
+Colombia’s local content policies for online video platforms focus on requiring the visibility of national audiovisual content while stopping short of imposing strict quotas.
 Article 154 of the National Development Plan (NDP) mandates that online video-on-demand (VOD) providers create a clearly identified section for Colombian content that is easily accessible to users in Colombia.[1]
 Decree 681 of 2021 built on this requirement by compelling VOD providers to identify users in Colombia and include relevant content in the local section.
-Although there are no mandatory content quotas, these prominence requirements aim to ensure that users are pushed toward Colombian content.
-While the Colombian government has considered a broader regulatory framework for online video services, the current approach emphasizes prominence over specific quotas.
+Although there are no mandatory content quotas, these prominence requirements force platforms to push users toward Colombian content.
+While the Colombian government has considered a broader regulatory framework for online video services, the current approach mandates prominence over specific quotas.

 Implications for U.S. Technology Companies